sophiaIC/HolisticSpecifications/popl2022/response.md

 from the explanations in Sec.
 2.4) why one needs to construct from 'per-method conditions' the 'single-step conditions'.
-And is this really important in order to get an overview of the approach that the paper is taking?* **Julian: thoughts?**
+And is this really important in order to get an overview of the approach that the paper is taking?* **We will rewrite 2.4 to present the proof overview from a top down perspective. this should make the proof easier to follow.**

 *In 206, it is again stated that an assertion A, i.e. a logical formula A, can be encapsulated by a module.
 Later, in l.211, it is said that 'balance' is encapsulated.
 But balance is a term, not a formula.
 What does it mean to invalidate a term?
-I don't get it.* **As in other specification languages, expression (including both fields and ghost fields) are themselves assertions.
-While it is true that it usually would not make sense to say that the field `balance`, it's equality to some value could be invalidated.**
+I don't get it.* **Indeed, `this.balance` is an expression.
+What we mean when we say that  `this.balance` is encapsulated, we mean that the assertion `this.balance=b` is encapsulated.
+On the other hand, notice that any expression is an assertion, therefore saying that  `this.balance` is encapsulated has the meaning we give it.
+We will clarify in the next version of this paper.**

 *I214.5: \"Per-method conditions are necessary conditions for given effect and given single, specified, method call.\" I do not understand what this sentence is telling me.
 In particular, I really don't understand what an effect is here.
-What exactly is the difference between call, step, effect, \...?*
+What exactly is the difference between call, step, effect, \...?* **Call refers to a method call; step is any execution step, e.g. an assignment, an object creation, a method call, etc. Effect is any change in an object's contents, eg a change of password, or an increase in the balance.
+We will clarify.**

 *I243 says \"Note that our proofs of necessity do not inspect method bodies\" This makes absolutely no sense to me.
 How can I infer - or